bradhowes/swift-grdb-tca/README.md

 Both SwiftUI views the same interface functionality, including:

-* adding a new "random" movie
+* Adding a new "random" movie
-* sorting movies by title
+* Sorting movies by title
-* sorting movies by UUID
+* Sorting movies by UUID
-* searching by title content
+* Searching by title content
-* swiping to mark as a favorite
+* Swiping to mark as a favorite
-* swiping to delete a movie
+* Swiping to delete a movie
+* Selecting a movie to "drill-down" to a list of actors.
+This view too supports "drilling-down" to see the actor's movies.

 Per TCA guidance, all UI activity lead to reducer actions that are performed in the feature's reducer logic, updating internal feature state when necessary to cause a UI update.